neondatabase/postgresql_anonymizer/docs/performances.md

 the regular ones.

-If you apply 3 or 4 rules to a table, the response time for the masked users should approx. 20% to 30% slower thant for the normal users.
+If you apply 3 or 4 rules to a table, the response time for the masked users should approx. 20% to 30% slower than for the normal users.

 As the masking rules are applied for each queries of the masked users, the dynamic masking is appropriate when you have a limited number of masked users